HewlettPackard/Jery/README.md

 ```shell
 docker load < jerydocker.tar
 ```
-- download the run script and execute it [_(download)_](https://github.hpe.com/marcel-jakob/jery/releases/download/v1.0a-script/run.sh)
+- download the run script and execute it [_(download)_](https://github.com/HewlettPackard/Jery/releases/download/v1.0a-script/run.sh)

-### Option 2: Download and import latest build from a the Docker registry
+### Option 3: Download and import latest build from a private Docker registry

 #### 2.1) From within the HPE network